 It was, at that point, the most stressful time of our lives and we were relieved it was over.
-We finally took a 2-week-old baby home from hospital with serious health needs; as she needed specialist round the clock care, whilst her heart and rib cage healed up.
+We finally took a 2-week-old baby home from hospital with serious health needs.
+She needed specialist round the clock care, whilst her heart and rib cage healed up.
 You can read more about Violet here.
-Despite her start she was a healthy little girl who had mild developmental problems because of her surgery and also issues eating solid food, we found that a challenge and extremely frustrating.
+Despite her start she was a healthy little girl who had mild developmental problems because of her surgery and also issues eating solid food.
+We found that a challenge and extremely frustrating.
 However she was extremely clever, musical and a happy little soul considering her start in life.
 She was a joy to be around and made everyone who met her happy.
 This summarises my first year of motherhood started off extremely stressful and finished happy.

-My third year of motherhood I think was possibly the most challenging as this year we enjoyed a second pregnancy until the fateful 20 week scan and then, whilst still grieving the loss of our beloved daughter, we lost our son Arthur too.
+My third year of motherhood I think was possibly the most challenging as this year we enjoyed a second pregnancy.
+Until the fateful 20 week scan and then, whilst still grieving the loss of our beloved daughter, we lost our son Arthur too.
 You can read about it here.

-For example the other day I was “subjected” to a conversation by other mothers talking about how lovely it is that their three year olds and their babies play together and interact now all the time; well that’s what we should have Violet as a big sister playing with her younger siblings but instead Aurora will grow up alone.
-Having grown up with a brother and sister that thought alone makes me want to cry,, as my siblings are still close to me and we remain an important part of each other’s lives.
+For example the other day I was “subjected” to a conversation by other mothers talking about how lovely it is that their three year olds and their babies play together.
+They interact now all the time.
+Well that’s what we should have Violet as a big sister playing with her younger siblings.
+Instead Aurora will probably grow up alone.
+Having grown up with a brother and sister that thought alone makes me want to cry.
+My siblings are still close to me and we remain an important part of each other’s lives.

 I feel that lots of health visitors also need more training and guidance for how to deal with mothers who perhaps are slightly more fragile mentally than others.
 This is in light of a recent experience I had with a health visitor who reduced me from a confident mum of a rainbow baby to a crying anxious mess in the space of one baby weigh in session.

-I also feel that more support should also be given to fathers as often they have no support at all especially after the loss of a child or after they have witnessed a horrendous birth.
+I also feel that more support should also be given to fathers as often they have no support at all, especially after the loss of a child or after they have witnessed a horrendous birth.
 They can suffer PTSD too.

-Sending all mothers (and fathers) out there lots of love as parenthood can be tough whether it is simply sleepless nights or sitting by a sick child in a hospital bed or crying at a graveside.
+Sending all mothers (and fathers) out there lots of love as parenthood can be tough whether it is simply sleepless nights.
+Or sitting by a sick child in a hospital bed or crying at a graveside.
 At the end of the day everything is relative to your previous experiences too.
 I thought the toughest thing I had to endure was watching my child sick in hospital that was until they died.
 Motherhood can be beautiful and wonderful but it can also be extremely cruel.

 Always Violet Skies x